Neighborhoods of Oklahoma City: Film Row

 The Film Exchange District encompasses 42 square blocks and lies between Classen Boulevard and Walker Avenue along Sheridan Avenue.
 It is also bordered by S.W.
 2nd Street, SW 1st Street and Colcord Drive.
 The district's history includes the likes of Warner Bros., Paramount Pictures, Metro-Goldwyn-Mayer, and Fox Films starting with silent films.
 The first film exchange appeared in Oklahoma City as early as 1907, and in 1910, the General Film Exchange was established on West 2nd Street.

 Paramount Pictures operated at 123 S.W.
 3rd and by 1929 relocated to 701 W. Grand (Sheridan Ave.), now in the heart of the Film Exchange District and backed the opening of the Plaza Theatre in 1935.
 By 1930, most studio offices had moved along what is now Sheridan Avenue.

 The 1930s came to know the area as Film Row, where theater owners came to screen and lease films for their movie houses.
 J. Eldon Peek, a graduate student of Oklahoma State University, and his wife Maxine opened the Oklahoma Theatre Supply Company and Missouri Theatre Supply Company at 708 W. Grand (Sheridan) in 1930.
 By 1988, she and her granddaughter Sharon Allen were still operating the business, which closed in 2004.
 The Peeks landed contracts to install sound systems in former silent theatres across Oklahoma and relocated to their newly constructed building at 628 W. Grand (Sheridan) in 1946.

 In the 1950s, cable television first came to Oklahoma in Bartlesville, where the "Telemovies" system was started by Video Independent Theatres.
 Television and the advent of new technology and introduction of inexpensive air freight, hurt the film exchange business and by the 1970s and early 1980s, film row became a haven for bars, prostitution and drugs.
 Several of the historic buildings in the district are now listed on the National Register of Historic Places.
 In 2003, a part of downtown Oklahoma City was developed into the new Film Row, to honor its roots as a film exchange district.

 In 2003, a part of downtown Oklahoma City was developed into the new Film Exchange District, to honor its roots as a film exchange.
 In August 2011, Oklahoma City: Film Row was published under Arcadia Publishing's Images of America series.
 The book was written by historian Bradley Wynn.

+In 2025, the last remaining film exchange building in Film Row re-opened as the Oklahoma Film Exchange.